 There’s no silver bullet that’s for sure.
-A brand ambassador program isn’t necessarily what you should be doing instead of other types of marketing, but the biggest challenger brand successes of 2015 and 2016 used brand ambassadors as the core component of their campaigns and built everything else around that core.
+Successful brand ambassador programs aren’t necessarily what you should be doing instead of other types of marketing.
+Of course the biggest challenger brand successes of 2015 and 2016 use brand ambassadors as the core component of their campaigns and built everything else around that core.

 These are people you know, but how does that relationship impact the business side of the equation – promoting products and services with those personal social media accounts?